R-Campbell/terraform-provider-aws/website/docs/cdktf/python/r/lambda_alias.html.markdown

 * `function_version` - (Required) Lambda function version for which you are creating the alias.
 Pattern: `(\$LATEST|[0-9]+)`.
 * `routing_config` - (Optional) The Lambda alias' route configuration settings.
 Fields documented below

-For **routing_config** the following attributes are supported:
+`routing_config` supports the following arguments:

 * `additional_version_weights` - (Optional) A map that defines the proportion of events that should be sent to different versions of a lambda function.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

 * `arn` - The Amazon Resource Name (ARN) identifying your Lambda function alias.
 * `invoke_arn` - The ARN to be used for invoking Lambda Function from API Gateway - to be used in [`aws_api_gateway_integration`](/docs/providers/aws/r/api_gateway_integration.html)'s `uri`